it0na72/java2d/README.md

 ### Current bugs (TBC):
 - [ ] There is no sound effects or music in the game yet.
 I added all the sound files but they are still not working.
 Will try to fix this as soon as possible
 - [ ] Healing fountain location is slightly bugged.
 You need to be in the EXACT tile for it to work
-- [ ] If you spam the healing fountain, you will get more health than you currently have (eg: if you have maximum health and you use the healing fountain, you get 3 extra hearts on top of that)
+- [x] FIXED. ~~If you spam the healing fountain, you will get more health than you currently have (eg: if you have maximum health and you use the healing fountain, you get 3 extra hearts on top of that)~~
 - [ ] Attack animation is slightly out of focus

 ### Screenshots of the game: